Indonesia–Russia relations: Military cooperation

 In 2014, Russia offered the Sukhoi Su-35 to Indonesia to replace its ageing F-5E Tiger II fleet.
 The following year, the Indonesian Ministry of Defence selected the Su-35 ahead of the Eurofighter Typhoon, Dassault Rafale, F-16, and Saab JAS 39 Gripen; the Defence Ministry cited the Indonesian Air Force's familiarity with the Su-27SK and Su-30MK2 as the reason for its selection.
 By 2017, negotiations between the two parties over the Su-35 had reached an advanced stage, with the Indonesian government later agreed in principle to conduct a barter trade of agricultural products for a reported eleven aircraft.
-In February 2018, Russia and Indonesia finalised an contract for 11 aircraft, worth $1.14 billion.
+In February 2018, Russia and Indonesia finalised a contract for 11 aircraft, worth $1.14 billion.
 The first delivery was expected in October 2018, but was delayed to 2019.
 On 8 July 2020, Russian Ambassador to Indonesia, Lyudmila Vorobieva stated that Indonesia's plan to buy 11 Su-35s from Russia is still continuing.

 According to the Russian Ministry of Defence, on 7 December 2017 two nuclear-capable Tupolev Tu-95 strategic bombers of the Russian Air Force flew a patrol based from Biak Island in Papua, Indonesia.
 The Russian commander stated the navigation exercises were for the purpose of checking the accuracy of long-distance flying over the seas.
 Russia's Defence Ministry said two Tupolev Tu-95MS Bears flew from the Amur region, in Russia's far east, to Frans Kaisiepo Airport in Biak, on the northern coast of Indonesia's eastern province of Papua as part of an international visit.

 In December 2020, Indonesian Navy and Russian Navy conducted a joint naval exercise of Passex (Passing Exercise) Rusindo-20.
 The exercise took place in the Java Sea on Thursday, 17 December 2020.
 Indonesian Navy sent 3 ships (KRI Karel Satsuitubun, KRI Diponegoro, and KRI Tombak), while the Russian Navy sent 3 ships (Varyag, Admiral Panteleyev, and Pechenga).
 The exercise conducted several drills such as Maneuver Exercise, RAS approach, Flaghoist, Flashex, and Passing Exercise.

+Indonesia and Russia commenced their inaugural joint naval exercises on 4 November 2024, marking a new phase in Indonesia's defense diplomacy as it fosters partnerships with multiple global powers under President Prabowo's direction.